jonnonz1/nz-statute-book/acts/public/1993/te-ture-whenua-maori-act-1993.md

 ### 300 Plan approved by court prerequisite to partition of Maori land
 No partition of Maori land shall be effected (whether by the court under this Part or otherwise) except in accordance with a plan approved by the court.

-### 301 Compliance with provisions of Resource Management Act 1991 relating to subdivisions
+### 301 Compliance with provisions of Natural and Built Environment Act 2023 relating to subdivisions
 (1) This section applies to every partition of land by the court except for a partition into parcels to be held by owners who are members of the same hapu.
-(2) Subject to the provisions of this section, the court shall not partition any land to which this section applies, otherwise than in accordance with the Resource Management Act 1991.
+(2) Subject to the provisions of this section, the court shall not partition any land to which this section applies, otherwise than in accordance with the Natural and Built Environment Act 2023.
 (3) Without limiting subsection (2),—
-  (a) a partition of land shall be deemed to be a subdivision of land within the meaning of section 218 of the Resource Management Act 1991; and
+  (a) a partition of land shall be deemed to be a subdivision of land within the meaning of section 574 of the Natural and Built Environment Act 2023; and
-  (b) sections 120 and 121 of the Resource Management Act 1991 (relating to appeals to the Environment Court) shall apply to any decision of a territorial authority in relation to any application for a subdivision consent that is required by this section.
+  (b) sections 313 and 314 of the Natural and Built Environment Act 2023 (relating to appeals to the Environment Court) shall apply to any decision of a territorial authority in relation to any application for a subdivision consent that is required by this section.
-(4) However, section 230(3) to (5) of the Resource Management Act 1991 does not apply to the subdivision (so that an esplanade reserve is not set aside and an esplanade strip is not created).
+(4) However, section 611 of the Natural and Built Environment Act 2023 does not apply to the subdivision (so that an esplanade reserve is not set aside and an esplanade strip is not created).

 ### 302 Contributions for reserve purposes
-(1) Notwithstanding anything in section 301 or in the Resource Management Act 1991, where the court partitions any land to which section 301 of this Act applies, any condition imposed by the court and requiring a contribution of land for reserve purposes or land in lieu of reserves shall only require any such land to be set aside from that part of the land that is to be alienated.
+(1) Notwithstanding anything in section 301 or in the Natural and Built Environment Act 2023, where the court partitions any land to which section 301 of this Act applies, any condition imposed by the court and requiring a contribution of land for reserve purposes or land in lieu of reserves shall only require any such land to be set aside from that part of the land that is to be alienated.
-(2) Notwithstanding anything in section 301 or in the Resource Management Act 1991, in relation to any partition of land to which section 301 of this Act applies,—
+(2) Notwithstanding anything in section 301 or in the Natural and Built Environment Act 2023, in relation to any partition of land to which section 301 of this Act applies,—
   (a) the court must not impose any condition requiring a contribution of land for reserve purposes or in lieu of reserves from land that is of special historical significance or spiritual or emotional association with the Maori people or any group or section of the Maori people, which includes all land that is a wahi tapu; and
-  (b) the Registrar-General of Land and Registrar of Deeds must not require, under Part 10 of the Resource Management Act 1991, the deposit of a survey plan for the partition.
+  (b) the Registrar-General of Land and Registrar of Deeds must not require, under Part 10 of the Natural and Built Environment Act 2023, the deposit of a survey plan for the partition.
 (3)

 ### 303 Subdivision consent and conditions of subdivision consent
-(1) Subject to subsection (2), the court may make a partition order to which section 301 applies in respect of any land if a subdivision consent under the Resource Management Act 1991 has been obtained for the partition and the consent has not lapsed.
+(1) Subject to subsection (2), the court may make a partition order to which section 301 applies in respect of any land if a subdivision consent under the Natural and Built Environment Act 2023 has been obtained for the partition and the consent has not lapsed.
 (2) The court must—
-  (a) make such orders as it considers necessary, having regard to Part 10 of the Resource Management Act 1991, to ensure that, in respect of any conditions of the subdivision consent that have not been complied with, adequate provision is made for such compliance; and
+  (a) make such orders as it considers necessary, having regard to Part 10 of the Natural and Built Environment Act 2023, to ensure that, in respect of any conditions of the subdivision consent that have not been complied with, adequate provision is made for such compliance; and
-  (b) have regard to sections 229 to 237H of the Resource Management Act 1991 in respect of every partition of land to which section 301 applies.
+  (b) have regard to sections 609 to 619 and Schedule 11 of the Natural and Built Environment Act 2023 in respect of every partition of land to which section 301 applies.
-(3) Any land that would be required to be set apart, reserved, or vested in another person, because of subsection (2), must be set apart as a Maori reservation, for the common use and benefit of the people of New Zealand, despite anything in the Resource Management Act 1991.
+(3) Any land that would be required to be set apart, reserved, or vested in another person, because of subsection (2), must be set apart as a Maori reservation, for the common use and benefit of the people of New Zealand, despite anything in the Natural and Built Environment Act 2023.
 (4) Land to which subsection (3) applies must be treated— (a) as if it were land set apart under section 338(1) and section 340(1); and (b) as if the procedural requirements of those subsections had been satisfied.